mokkabonna/inquirer-autocomplete-prompt/Tutorials.md

 Next, we need to modify the second import to

-    import { searchCountries } from './Countries.mjs';
+    import { listCountries } from './Countries.mjs';

 ### Step 6

 Create another file at the same level as the previous file called "Countries" and copy this function into it and save it.

 ```
-// This is a simplified example
+// Example function
-async function searchCountries(input) {
+async function listCountries(input) {
-    // Simulate an API call or use a real API here to fetch the list of countries
+    // You can add below anything you want to appear as an option in the CLI
     const countries = [
-      'Hello Welcome to this Program where we will be using a UI',
-      'Sweden',
-      'Denmark',
-      'Finland',
+      'United States of America',
+      'France',
+      'Australia',
+      'Russia',
       'Germany',
-      'Netherlands',
-      'France',
-      // ...other country names
+      'Mexico',
+      'Argentina',
     ];

-    // Filter the list of countries based on the user's input
     const filteredCountries = countries.filter(country =>
       country.toLowerCase()
     );